marwan1023/Data-Scientist-Nanodegree-Program/Project#2 Disaster Response Pipeline/README.md

 For this part, you'll need to:

 - Modify file paths for database and model as needed
 - Add data visualizations using Plotly in the web app.
-One example is provided for you

 <a id='run'></a>